-NS&I's financing remit for 2022-23
+NS&I's financing remit for 2023-24

-- C.1 This annex sets out information on the activities of NS&I in 2021-22 and 2022-23.
-NS&I is both a government department and an executive agency of HM Treasury.
+- C.1 This annex sets out information on the activities of NS&I in 2022-23 and 2023-24.
+NS&I is both a non-ministerial department and an executive agency of the Chancellor of the Exchequer.
 Its activities are conducted in accordance with its remit, which is to provide cost-effective finance now, and in the future, for the government.
-It does this by raising deposits and investments from retail customers.
-This will remain the case in 2022-23. - C.2 NS&I's contribution to financing is agreed with HM Treasury each year, and is based on the government's gross financing requirement, conditions in the retail financial services market, and NS&I's ability to raise the funding without distorting the market. - C.3 As a HM Treasury policy product, proceeds from Green Savings Bonds (GSB) do not contribute towards NS&I's Net Financing targets, though they have been reported alongside the arithmetic for 2021-22.
+It does this by raising deposits and investments from retail customers, whilst balancing the interests of the taxpayer, its savers, and the wider financial services sector.
+This will remain the case in 2023-24. - C.2 NS&I's contribution to meeting the government's financing needs is agreed with HM Treasury each year, and is based on the government's gross financing requirement, conditions in the retail financial services market, and NS&I's ability to raise the funding without distorting the market. - C.3 As an HM Treasury policy product,32 proceeds from retail Green Savings Bonds (GSB) are in addition to NS&I's Net Financing targets, as such they have been reported alongside the financing arithmetic for 2022-23.

-Volume of financing in 2021-22
+Volume of financing in 2022-23

-C.4 NS&I's contribution to financing in 2021-22 is projected to be £4.3 billion, with gross inflows (including reinvestments and gross accrued interest) of approximately £45.2 billion.
-This is against a 2021-22 target range of £6.0 billion to +/- £3.0 billion, set in April 2021.1 Table C.1 shows changes in NS&I's product stock during 2021-22.
-With uncertainty and volatility in the savings market, NS&I has experienced predominantly downside pressures on Net Financing during 2021-22.
+- C.4 NS&I's contribution to financing in 2022-23 is projected to be £6.1 billion, with gross inflows (including reinvestments and gross accrued interest) of approximately £49.4 billion.
+This is against a 2022-23 target of £6.0 billion (within a range of ± £3.0 billion).33 - C.5 Table C.1 shows changes in NS&I's product stock during 2022-23.
+With consumers experiencing a higher cost of living and a steadily rising market, NS&I has experienced pressures on Net Financing during 2022-23 but remained competitive.